vkuznet/DMWMPythonMigration/README.md

 python3 dependencyWriter.py -h

+In "dependencies from spec" folder:
-results.txt - list of dependencies with annotations if they are supported in python3 python3AvailableLibs.txt - available python3 libraries
+* results.txt - list of dependencies with annotations if they are supported in python3
+* python3AvailableLibs.txt - available python3 libraries
-tree.txt- dependencies tree graph
+* tree.txt- dependencies tree graph

 Example:
 ```